-The five-year warrants are exercisable beginning on the date of original issuance and at any time up to the date that is five years after such date, at an exercise price of \$0.40 per share of common stock being purchased.
+The five-year warrants are exercisable beginning on the date of original issuance and at any time up to the date that is five years after such date, at an exercise price of \$ per share of common stock being purchased.
+The five-year warrants contain anti-dilution protection upon the issuance of any common stock, securities convertible into common stock, or certain other issuances at a price below the then-existing exercise price of the warrants, with certain exceptions.
+The terms of the five-year warrants, including the full-ratchet anti-dilution provisions, may make it difficult for us to raise additional capital consistent with prevailing market terms, if at all.

-Term Applicable to Short-Term Warrants
+Terms Applicable to Fifteen-Month Warrants

-The short-term warrants are exercisable beginning on the date of original issuance and at any time up to the date that is nine months after such date, at an exercise price of \$0.28 per share of common stock being purchased.
+The fifteen-month warrants are exercisable beginning on the date of original issuance and at any time up to the date that is fifteen months after such date, at an exercise price of \$ per share of common stock being purchased.